ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

-In order to allow the helpers to be stateless, the helper can attach a state parameter to its response, with the leader returning the state value in the next request, this offloading the state to the leader.
+In order to allow the helpers to be stateless, the helper can attach a state parameter to its response, with the leader returning the state value in the next request, thus offloading the state to the leader.
 This state value MUST be cryptographically protected as described in {{helper-state}}.